Safe Dependencies

 Summary

-When you use libraries or other third-party components as part of your application, you're also taking on any risks they may have.
-The best way to reduce this risk is to ensure that you are only using components that have no known vulnerabilities associated with them.
+When you use libraries or other third-party components as part of your application, you're also taking on any risks they might have.
+The best way to reduce this risk is to ensure that you're only using components that have no known vulnerabilities associated with them.